 In practice therefore, if the total assets are worth £10,000 and the funeral and testamentary expenses amount to £2,000 leaving a net estate of £8,000 and there are other unsecured debts totalling £16,000, then the creditors will receive 50% of their outstanding debt.

-Please note that if there are assets in the estate then these can be used to pay the legal costs involved in administering an insolvent estate.
-Therefore if you feel you might need to deal with an insolvent estate then so long as there are enough assets to cover the funeral account and the legal costs then you will not personally have to pay any of the legal costs involved for sorting out and administering the insolvent estate.
+Please note that if there are assets in the estate these can be used to pay the legal costs involved in administering the insolvent estate.
+Therefore, if you feel that you might need to deal with an insolvent estate then so long as there are enough assets to cover the funeral account and the legal costs then you will not personally have to pay any of the legal costs involved for sorting out and administering the insolvent estate.

 We at Seatons specialise in dealing with insolvent estate work and quite often we can deal with the estate without there being any cost to you or the Personal Representative at all.